Crystalwarrior/KFO-Server/README.md

     - Shows the current characters in your area.
 * **getareas**
     - Shows all characters in all areas reachable from your own.
+* **invite** "ID/char name/edited-to character/showname/OOC name"
+    - Adds target to the invite list of your locked area so they may join.
 * **kickself**
     - Removes all of of the user's clients except the one that used the command.
 * **knock** "area"